 on leave Spring 25

-BA, Reed College (Portland, Oregon).
+BA, Reed College.
 PhD, Brown University.
 Postdoctoral Fellow, Oregon Hearing Research Center and Vollum Institute, Oregon Health & Science University.
-Neurobiologist with a special interest in sensory hair cell function.
-Author of papers on dopamine in the zebrafish lateral line, voltage-gated calcium channels, and synaptic physiology.
+Neurobiologist with a special interest in sensory hair-cell function.
+Author of papers on dopamine in the zebrafish lateral line, voltage-gated calcium channels, synaptic physiology, and alternative splicing.
 Recipient of grants from the National Institutes of Health.
 Previously taught at Linfield College.
 SLC, 2018–

 Undergraduate Courses 2024-2025